BassiStefano/BI_Projects/1-SQL/README.md

     2- Data analysis - I have written SQL queries for getting the business information I need for improving the business decisions making.

-I have just published my queries since company data were covered by copyright.
+I've published my queries since data were covered by copyright.